MX-Steve/Projects_dj/README.md

 # Developing in local environment

-You can develop fleets on your local machine.
+You can develop xxx on your local machine.
 First you need to set up a Python 3 virtual environment and install the required dependency:

 ```